How to setup a Gatsby site on AWS using GitHub Actions - Part 3: Continuous Deployment with GitHub Actions

 We'll assume you have a Gatsby project ready to go and it's in a repo which has been pushed up to GitHub.
 If you've followed the previous parts of the guide you should also have an S3 bucket and CloudFront distribution waiting ready to host your site.
 Time to deploy!

 There's two parts to setting up the deployment, first we need to create an AWS IAM user, GitHub will use this user to access S3 and CloudFront.
-After that we need to create the deployment workflow in GitHub - once that's done any changes pushed to the master branch will automatically be deployed to AWS.
+After that we need to create the deployment workflow in GitHub - once that's done any changes pushed to the main branch (or master branch) will automatically be deployed to AWS.

 Setup the IAM user